tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 ### [Use Adobe DRM/So I can use my distributors Adobe CMS instance and use my licensed content]
 #####Confirmation Criteria
-* The App can be directed to a unique instance of Adobe
+* The App can be directed to a unique instance of Adobe(depends on Readium/Adobe SDK integration)

 ### [Use Sony URMS and/or LCP/So I can acquire content direct from publishers without having to purchase an Adobe SDK or CMS license]
 #####Confirmation Criteria